 Imagine our surprise when an unnecessarily bitchy woman told us we were 30 minutes late and would not be allowed into the park.
 I get it, you have to deal with dumb tourists all the live long day – I really do.
 I’ve seen them.
 I’ve been them.
 I’ve served them.

 But when the guy at our entrance looked at our tickets, told us we were on time, then let us into the park, we thought we were good.
-He never said, “Hurry the fuck up!
+He never said, “Hurry the hell up!
 You came in the wrong way and have three minutes to run a mile uphill.
 Go!”
 Had he, we would’ve better understood the situation.
 We can take hints like that.